zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/003_connect_to_database.md

 ]
 ```

-By this, we will have `_id` to do those actions the I mentioned above.
+By doing this, we will have `_id` to do those actions that I mentioned above.

 # MongoDb and Mongoose